 If you’re struggling to fall asleep, or stay asleep through the night, you’re not alone.
-In this article, Dr. Sophie Bostock, Sleep Expert and Evangelist, explains why sleep problems can feel so overwhelming at menopause, and signposts evidence-based strategies for improving your sleep.
+In this article, Dr. Sophie Bostock, sleep expert and evangelist, explains why menopause can make you tired, what kind of sleep problems can occur during menopause and why fatigue and tiredness can feel so overwhelming at menopause, and signposts evidence-based strategies for improving your sleep.

 How common are sleep problems during menopause?